brian-watkins/esbehavior/README.md

 If you need to do any setup or teardown for each *example* in a behavior, you should put this logic in a Context and supply it to each example.
-Sometimes, however, you may find that you want to do setup or teardow operations for the Behavior as a whole.
+Sometimes, however, you may find that you want to do setup or teardown operations for the Behavior as a whole.
 For example, suppose there is a containerized database that will be exercised by all the examples in a behavior, and suppose it is slow to start and stop this container for each example.
-In this case, you can use `behaviorContxt` to generate a Context that handles the setup and teardown logic for the behavior as a whole.
+In this case, you can use `behaviorContext` to generate a Context that handles the setup and teardown logic for the behavior as a whole.

 #### behaviorContext(context: Context\<T\>): Context\<T\>